Wong Kan Seng

-Wong Kan Seng (黄根成 (Wong4 Gan1 Sing4, Huáng Gēnchéng); born 8 September 1946) is a Singaporean Chinese Cantonese former politician who served as 5th Deputy Prime Minister of Singapore between 2005 and 2011.
-Currently is the chairman of UOB Bank and CapitaLand Group since 2017 and 2021 respectively.
+Wong Kan Seng (born 8 September 1946) is a Singaporean former politician who served as the fifth Deputy Prime Minister of Singapore, from 2005 to 2011.
+Currently, he is the chairman of both UOB Bank (since 2017) and CapitaLand Group (since 2021).

 As a member of Singapore's governing People's Action Party (PAP), Wong served in the Cabinet as Minister for Community Development between 1987 and 1991, Leader of the House between 1987 and 2007, Minister for Foreign Affairs between 1988 and 1994, Minister for Home Affairs between 1994 and 2010, Deputy Prime Minister between 2005 and 2011, and Coordinating Minister for National Security between 2010 and 2011.
 He continued to serve as a Member of Parliament on the backbenches until 2015.

-As a Member of Parliament, Wong represented the constituency of Kuo Chuan Single Member Constituency between 1984 and 1988, the Bishan East division of Thomson Group Representation Constituency between 1991 and 1997, and later Bishan–Toa Payoh Group Representation Constituency between 1997 and 2015.
+As a Member of Parliament, Wong represented Kuo Chuan Single Member Constituency between 1984 and 1988, the Bishan East division of Thomson Group Representation Constituency between 1991 and 1997, and Bishan–Toa Payoh Group Representation Constituency between 1997 and 2015.

 Education

-Wong attended Rangoon Road Primary School, Outram Secondary School and the Adult Education Board (now the Institute of Technical Education) before graduating from the University of Singapore (now the National University of Singapore) in 1970 with a Bachelor of Arts with honours degree in history and English.
+Wong attended Rangoon Road Primary School, Outram Secondary School and the Adult Education Board (now the Institute of Technical Education) before graduating from the University of Singapore (now the National University of Singapore) in 1970 with a Bachelor of Arts degree with honours in both history and English.

 Wong subsequently completed a Master of Science degree in business studies at the London Business School in 1979 under a postgraduate scholarship conferred by the Singapore Government when he was a civil servant.

-Political career
+Career

 Prior to entering politics, Wong had worked in both the Civil Service and the private sector.
 He worked in the Ministry of Labour and Ministry of Defence, before joining Hewlett Packard in 1981 as a personnel manager and left in 1985 for politics.

+Political career

-Wong made his political debut in the 1984 general election as a PAP contesting in Kuo Chuan SMC and won.
-He contested in Thomson GRC during the 1991 general election before switching to Bishan–Toa Payoh GRC in the 1997 general election.
+Wong made his political debut in the 1984 Singaporean general election as a candidate for PAP contesting in Kuo Chuan Constituency and won.
+In 1988, Kuo Chuan Constituency was merged into Toa Payoh GRC and Wong contested the GRC as part of a PAP team.
+The GRC was uncontested and Wong was elected MP.
+He then contested in Thomson GRC during the 1991 general election before switching to Bishan–Toa Payoh GRC in the 1997 general election.

+Wong had also served as Leader of the House between 1991 and 2007.